 6. Identification of the beneficial owners (BO) 75 Are the BOs identified ? ☐ Yes ☐ No Is the BO's declaration completed? ☐ Yes ☐ No 7.
-Control Is the individual identified on an international financial sanctions list? ☐ Yes 76 ☐ No Established in Last name and first name of the professional, responsible for the application of the 2004 AML/CFT Law 77 To the application of the 2001/MML/CIT Law Signature Mission for the customer completed at the date of Data compilation / verification on First name, last name and signature of the professional
+Control Is the individual identified on an international financial sanctions list? ☐ Yes 76 ☐ No Established in Last name and first name of the professional, responsible for the application of the 2004 AML/CFT Law 77 Signature Mission for the customer completed at the date of Data compilation / verification on First name, last name and signature of the professional